-The statements you receive each quarter from TIAA-CREF and Fidelity Investments reflect activity on your account that occurred during the time period it covers.
+The statements you receive each quarter from TIAA and or Fidelity Investments reflect activity on your account that occurred during the time period it covers.
 This includes deposits of your payroll contributions and any transfers you made among the investment funds.

 Note that the statements do not reflect deductions from your paychecks that were issued and dated during that same time period.
 All payroll deductions are sent to TIAA and Fidelity on the first of the following month after the deductions were taken from your paychecks.
 For example, a quarterly statement showing an April 1 deposit actually represents deductions taken from your paychecks issued during March.
 A quarterly statement dated “April 1 - June 30” reflects deductions taken from your March, April and May paychecks that were received on April 1, May 1, and June 1.
 December or year-end contributions are reflected in the following 1/1-3/31 quarterly statement.

 Review your vendor allocations in Wolverine Access and reconcile your statement to your pay stubs.
 If you think there may be a discrepancy, download, print and complete the Pay Stub/Quarterly Statement Reconciliation Worksheet.

 Reconciling Your Paychecks and Your Quarterly Statements